How To Stay Productive During The Winter- Combat Winter Blues!

-Today I will be talking about ways to be more productive and to stay on track during the winter!
+Today we are talking about ways to be more productive and stay on track during the winter!
 Combatting winter blues and winter unproductivity can be a tough thing for a lot of people.
-Don't beat yourself up!
+Don’t beat yourself up!
 This is a common situation for many people that live in parts of the world with harsh winters.
-There's less sunlight, it's cold, your appetite changes, and many other myriads of not-so-positive changes.
-But don't fret, wintertime can be a fun, productive, and enjoyable part of the year if you approach it correctly!
+There’s less sunlight, it’s cold, your appetite changes, and many other myriads of not-so-positive changes.
+But don’t fret, wintertime can be a fun, productive, and enjoyable part of the year if you approach it correctly!

 So let’s get into it!

 Taking vitamin D supplements or increasing the source of vitamin D found in your diet is essential.
 Along with other vitamins (C, E, A), your vitamin D levels may drop during the wintertime because of the lack of sunlight.
 Vitamin D keeps your bones, muscles, and teeth healthy!

 It may be hard when it is super cold but try to get outside every day!
 Sometimes, we can forget the benefits of fresh air during the colder months but it is essential to healthy living.
 Try to pick up hobbies that you can do outside and dress accordingly!
 A lot of people the going outside because they are improperly dressed for the weather.
 Bundle and enjoy the outdoors!

 The winter/ holiday season is notorious for weight gain.
 Besides keeping a healthy diet, you want to stay active and healthy!
 Whether it’s inside or outside, try to build a realistic workout schedule you can stick to during the colder months.
 Being active can fight off the fatigue, sluggishness, and mental fog you may feel in the winter.

 4. Schedule Your Time and Wake Up Early